Romel Raffin: University

 Raffin played for Penn State from 1974-1978.
 For the 1979-80 season, Raffin played for the University of Calgary, where he was named a first-team Canada West conference all-star.

 International

 Raffin played for the Canada men's national basketball team beginning in 1974 and ending in 1988.
 This included being on four different teams which qualified for the Olympics (1976, 1980, 1984, 1988).
 Raffin is the only athlete in Canada basketball history to be named to four different Olympic teams.

-1988 Olymipcs
+1988 Olympics

 Raffin represented Canada in the 1988 Olympics.
 Raffin was named Canada's team captain in these Olympics.

 Raffin performed well in these Olympic games, being Canada's second overall leader in assists (despite being a center) and being Canada's third overall leader in rebounds.
 Raffin had a notable performance against Spain, where he led all players in rebounds (8) and led Canada in assists (4).
 Canada finished 6th overall in these Olympics.